 Applying for your visa outside the UK

-You may need to make your Tier 4 Student visa application in your home country, particularly if you've had a break in your studies or if you have added a year abroad or a year in industry to your programme
+You may need to make your Tier 4 Student visa application in your home country, particularly if you've had a break in your studies.

 If you need to return to the UK to continue your studies, you need to apply for entry clearance (a visa) as you did when you first came to the UK.

 Applications for Tier 4 student visas should be made in your home country if you're applying from outside the UK.
 If you dont live in your home country, you should make your application in your country of normal residence.
 Your Tier 4 application should be made online at the Visa4UK website.
 You should submit your immigration application at your nearest UK Visa Application Centre.

 You can make your visa application up to (but not more than) three months before your course starts.
 Read the course dates on your CAS carefully before making your application.
 You should apply in good time to receive your visa before you need to return to the UK.
 You can check visa processing times on the Gov.uk website.

 Please note if you will be studying at the University of Leeds for the first time as a new student, you do not need to request a CAS via this method.
 Your CAS will be issued to you by the Admissions team, please see here for further details regarding how it can be issued to you.

 If you are returning to or resuming study at the University of Leeds, you need to request a Confirmation of Acceptance for Studies (CAS) from the International Student Office.